 A mangrove swamp, characteristic of some tropical coastal areas

+• Ouemado Grande

 STAR SIGHTS

 - ★ Guamá

 - ★ Playa Larga

 - ★ Playa Girón

-Corral de Santo 🦯
+Corral de Santo -

 Tomás is a refuge and observation point for migratory birds.
 It can only be visited with an official guide (ask at the reception desk of the Villa Playa Larga Hotel).

+ZAPATA

-Santo Tomás Quemado Grande Maneadero
+Santo Tomás

+Maneadero

+The Laguna de las Salinas is the winter home of many species of migratory bird from November
-THE FAUNA OF THE ZAPATA SWAMP

-This habitat supports about 150 species of bird, including the zunzuncito (see p21), the Cuban Pygmy owl, the Zapata rail, a rare type of baldicoot, waterhen, various species of parrot, and heron.
+THE FAUNA OF THE ZAPATA SWAMP This habitat supports about 150 species of bird, including the zunzuncito (see p21), the Cuban Pygmy owl, the Zapata rail, a rare type of baldicoot, waterhen, various species of parrot, and heron.
 Along the coast manatees can be seen (the Caribbean species is over 4 m/13 ft long and weighs about 600 kg/1,320 lbs).
 The beaches and roads are invaded each spring by crabs leaving the water to mate.
 The local crocodile (Cocodrilo rhombifer) has been protected since the 1960s.